josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 </CalloutPlusQuote>

-I think Matt _thought_ WP Engine had no retaliation.
-I think he was _counting_ on this maneuver being yet another push towards their eventual acquiescence.
-But I guess it doesn't matter; that's just my speculation.

-In any case, Matt wasn't done.
+But Matt wasn't done.
 Matt went on flexing (read: abusing) his power by updating the [WordPress trademark policy](https://wordpressfoundation.org/trademark-policy/) to _retroactively disincentivize the use of the term "WP" in titles of products and companies_. ([Here's the source on that change.](https://www.reddit.com/r/Wordpress/comments/1foknoq/the_wordpress_foundation_trademark_policy_was/))

+I want to emphasize the word "retroactively" in the above paragraph.
 You know why you constantly get notifications saying "we've updated our terms"?
 Because you legally _have_ to do that.
 To just change the terms without letting people know is shady at best, and actively malicious at worst.

-Well, Matt just went in and changed the terms.
+Well, Matt just went in and changed the rules everyone's been playing by this whole time.

 <CalloutPlusQuote>